Flourless Chocolate Cookies

-These Flourless Chocolate Cookies AKA Chocolate Meringues are no ordinary treat!
-Glossy, rich and packed full of chocolate chips, they’re a dreamy alternative to an ordinary meringue or chocolate chip cookie.
+These glossy, rich Flourless Chocolate Cookies are packed full of chocolate chips and are a dreamy alternative to an ordinary meringue or chocolate chip cookie.

 Now if you’re like me, when you picture a chocolate meringue cookie, it’s kind of pale, crisp, and without an intense chocolate flavor.
-Well, when I saw photos of these chocolate meringue cookies AKA flourless chocolate cookies on my friend’s blog, The Cafe Sucre Farine, I knew I’d be baking them immediately.
+Well, when I saw photos of these chocolate meringue cookies AKA flourless chocolate cookies on a friend’s blog, I knew I’d be baking them immediately.

 - A few notes about these chocolate meringue cookies.
 With this recipe, the egg whites are just stirred in with the other ingredients, which include a healthy dose of cocoa powder AND loads of semi-sweet chocolate chips.
 Unlike a typical meringue, no beating is needed, though it may take a bit of stirring to incorporate the wet ingredients into the dry.
 Once it comes together, then the chocolate chips are added to the mix.